arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 discovery.required.1=builtin:builtin:network_discovery
 ```

-For backward compatiblity, if a platform does not declare any discovery (using the `discovery.*` properties in `platform.txt`) it will automatically use all the builtin discoveries.
+For backward compatibility, if a platform does not declare any discovery (using the `discovery.*` properties in `platform.txt`) it will automatically use all the builtin discoveries.
 This will allow all legacy platforms to softly migrate to pluggable discovery.

 #### Duplicate discoveries